-Northern Long-eared Bat (Myotis septentrionalis) [proposed endangered]
+Northern Long-eared Bat (Myotis septentrionalis) [threatened]

 The northern long-eared bat (Myotis septentrionalis) is a medium sized bat weighing approximately 5 to 8 grams with females slightly larger than males.
 The northern long-eared bat is distinguished from other Myotis species by its long ears.

 The northern long-eared bat overwinters in caves and abandoned mines.
 Hibernacula are typically large with constant temperatures, high humidity and no air currents.
 Within hibernacula, northern long-eared bats are found in tight crevices and cracks with only nose and ears visible.
 The northern long-eared bats congregate in the vicinity of their hibernacula in August or September and enter into hibernation in October and November.
 These bats show a high degree of philopatry (using the same site multiple years) to hibernaculum, although they may not return to the same hibernaculum in consecutive years.
 Movement among multiple hibernacula throughout the winter has also been observed.
 There are eight known hibernacula in New Jersey, all in the northern part of the State.